Wahed Invest review

 Start the signup process on Wahed Invest’s homepage:

 - Select Get Started.

 - Pick your country and select Next.

 - Enter your email address and create a password.

 - Answer a series of questions about your assets and investment goals.

-- Select the type of account you’d like to open and click Start.
+- Indicate what type of account you’d like to open and select Start.

 - Enter your full name, residential address, phone number, Social Security number and date of birth.
-Click Next.
+Select Next.

 - Enter the bank account and routing number of the external account you’d like to use to fund your account.

-- Review your account information, make any necessary changes and click Submit.
+- Review your account information, make any necessary changes and select Submit.